FuelLabs/fuelup/docs/src/developer_guide/contributing_to_fuelup.md

 This is a rough outline of what a contributor's workflow looks like:

 - Make sure what you want to contribute is already tracked as an issue.
-  - We may discuss the problem and solution to the issue.
+  - We may discuss the problem and solution in the issue.
 - Create a Git branch from where you want to base your work.
 This is usually master.
 - Write code, add test cases, and commit your work.
 - Run tests and make sure all tests pass.